 In some cases (usually where other family members have already been seen by the service) patients may self-refer by phoning and speaking to a genetic counsellor.

 Referrals should be addressed to:Tasmanian Clinical Genetics Service

 And may be mailed or faxed to (03) 6222 7961

-To avoid delays, please do not send your referral to specialist clinics at the RHH, LGH or Mersey Hospital, but send them directly to the TCGS..
+To avoid delays, please do not send your referral to specialist clinics at the RHH, LGH or Mersey Hospital, but send it directly to the TCGS.

 Please include patient's name, address, telephone number/s, date of birth and the reason for the referral.
 If you have any relevant test results it would be helpful if you could include them.